Environmental tax: France

 The French government shared its intentions to establish a new fee on plane tickets with the purpose to fund environment-friendly alternatives, such as eco-friendly transport infrastructure, including rail.
-The proposed tax would range between 1.50 euros ($1.7) and 18 euros ($20) and apply to most flights departing in France.
+The proposed tax would range between 1.50 euros ($1.7) and 18 euros ($20) and apply to most flights departing from France.
 The French government expects the new tax to raise over 180 million euros ($200 million) from 2020.